FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 Gaelscoil Sairséal (Cray Lane) school over the last twelve months with a view to its future

-use now as it is vacant and the owner is keen to look at potential uses including office.--- 10
+use now as it is vacant and the owner is keen to look at potential uses including office.
+---
+10

 I will engage with Limerick Twenty Thirty DAC and our Housing Department to examine if